 A. Documentation Architecture

 The Master Agreement is a framework contract and represents a significant step away from the current practice in the Nordic power market of negotiating legal and credit terms transaction by transaction.
-The Master Agreement contemplates that a subset of derivative transactions between the two parties (each a “Transactions”) will be governed by the terms and conditions set forth in the Master Agreement and the confirmations (a “Confirmation”) with respect to such Transactions.
+The Master Agreement contemplates that a subset of derivative transactions (each a “Transactions”) between the two parties will be governed by the terms and conditions set forth in the Master Agreement and the confirmations (each a “Confirmation”) with respect to such Transactions.
 The Master Agreement consists of two parts: the body (which will appear in a pre-printed form) and the appended Schedule.
-The body contains the standard terms and conditions that will apply to all Transactions and the parties' relationship in general, as well as a few options for the parties to consider.
+The body contains the standard terms and conditions that will apply to all Transactions and the parties' relationship in general, as well as a some options for the parties to consider.
 The Schedule contains the parties’ elections with respect to the options contained in the body and other terms that the parties have negotiated bilaterally to accommodate their credit, tax and legal concerns.
 Each Transaction entered into is to be evidenced by a Confirmation specifying the economic and other terms, if any, that the parties have negotiated in connection with the entering into of the Transaction.

 B. Benefits and Scope

 Single Agreement.
-The Master Agreement reduces counterparty credit risk by providing for payment netting and close-out netting on a single agreement basis.
+The Master Agreement reduces counterparty credit risk by providing for payment netting (optional) and close-out netting on a single agreement basis.
 It also reduces the current inefficiencies associated with negotiating legal and credit terms on a transaction by transaction basis.

 Multi-product.
 The Master Agreement contains provisions for the trading of cash-settled price-hedging (i.e. swap), European option (i.e. swaption) and Asian option transactions in energy or energy indices.
-The Master Agreement thus offers to the parties an instrument under which they can document all (or practically all) of their financial power trading transactions.
+The Master Agreement thus offers to the parties an instrument under which they can document all (or practically all) of their financial power trading transactions (whether Nordic or not).

 Flexibility.
 The Schedule permits the parties to make elections and to insert additional provisions.
 The parties can thereby tailor their trading relationship to meet specific requirements.
-The Master Agreement is generic in nature and therefore provides the parties with the opportunity to include other types of products in their trading arrangements (e.g. financial volumetric, temperature and precipitation products, which are gaining an increasing interest in the Nordic market place) by inserting appropriate terms therefor in the Schedule).
-Due to its descriptive nature, the Master Agreement should function well under different applicable legal systems that recognise the principle of freedom of contract.
+The Master Agreement is generic in nature and therefore provides the parties with the opportunity to include other types of products in their trading arrangements (e.g. financial volumetric, temperature and precipitation products, which are gaining an increasing interest in the Nordic market place) by inserting appropriate terms therefor in the Schedule.
+Due to its descriptive nature, the Master Agreement should function well under different (applicable) legal systems that recognise the principle of freedom of contract.
 The Master Agreement thus accommodates the general preference among parties to freely negotiate and agree on the proper law of their trading arrangements.

 C. The Body – A Section-by-Section Guide